bit365/efcore-naming-converter/README.md

 ```
 ## Usage

-Using the naming converter in the DbContext class is the default configuration method by Microsoft.
-You only need to add the naming converter in the ConfigureConventions method.
-In the next version, we are considering providing DbContextOptions configuration options for easier configuration.
+The recommended approach is to utilize a naming converter within the DbContext class by overriding the ConfigureConventions method to add it.
 ```csharp
 using EfCore.NamingConverter;